Labor board to hear Amazon workers' bid for NY union vote on Nov. 15 - NewsBreak

 Labor board to hear Amazon workers' bid for NY union vote on Nov.
 15

-Nov 1 (Reuters) - The U.S. National Labor Relations Board will convene a hearing on Amazon.com Inc (AMZN.O) workers' petition to unionize their Staten Island, New York, warehouse on Nov.
+(Reuters) - The U.S. National Labor Relations Board will convene a hearing on Amazon.com Inc workers’ petition to unionize their Staten Island, New York, warehouse on Nov.
 15, labor organizer Chris Smalls said in a tweet on Monday and confirmed to Reuters.

 The hearing plans follow workers’ request last week for a union election.
 Amazon has long resisted unions in the United States, with its workers in Alabama recently voting against forming a union by a more than 2-to-1 margin, but it is facing growing labor pressure.